-Court appearances are required at all hearings unless the matter has been recommended for approval (see Rule 7.3).
-When an appearance is required, local attorneys or unrepresented parties are expected to appear in person or by telephone, pursuant to California Rule of Court 3.670.
-(Effective July 1, 2008; Rule 7.2.1 renumbered effective January 1, 2006; adopted as Rule 71.1 effective January 1, 2004)
+Parties are required at all hearings unless the matter has been recommended for approval (see Rule 7.3).
+When an appearance is required, attorneys and unrepresented parties shall appear in person or remotely, pursuant to Rule 7.2.2.
+(Effective January 1, 2023; Rule 7.2.1 renumbered effective January 1, 2006; adopted as Rule 71.1 effective January 1, 2004)